AdobeDocs/commerce-admin.en/help/stores-purchase/invoices.md

    >[!NOTE]
    >
-   >The Invoice option does not appear when the [payment action](https://docs.magento.com/user-guide/configuration/sales/payment-methods.html#payment-actions) for your specific [payment method](https://docs.magento.com/user-guide/configuration/sales/payment-methods.html) is set to `Authorize and Capture`, which auto-generates an invoice, or when and order is placed in which the payment action for your payment method is set to `Authorize` and the order is invoiced.
+   >The Invoice option does not appear when the [payment action](https://docs.magento.com/user-guide/configuration/sales/payment-methods.html#payment-actions) for your specific [payment method](https://docs.magento.com/user-guide/configuration/sales/payment-methods.html) is set to `Authorize and Capture`, which auto-generates an invoice.
+This is also the case if the order is placed and the payment action for your payment method is set to `Authorize` and the order is invoiced.

    The new invoice page looks similar to a completed order page, with additional fields that can be edited.